Womble Bond Dickinson (UK) LLP

-Womble Bond Dickinson is a transatlantic law firm formed in 2017 as a result of a merger between UK-based Bond Dickinson LLP and US-based Womble Carlyle Sandridge & Rice, LLP, following a strategic alliance announced in 2016.
-The firm has 32 locations across the United States and the United Kingdom offering services in 12 different sectors.
+Womble Bond Dickinson (UK) LLP is a law firm with 8 offices across the United Kingdom.
+In 2017, UK-based Bond Dickinson LLP and US-based Womble Carlyle Sandridge & Rice, LLP, merged, following a strategic alliance announced in 2016.
+The firm operates offices across the United Kingdom and the United States.

 The combination created Womble Bond Dickinson (International) LLP; a company limited by guarantee in which Womble Bond Dickinson (UK) LLP and Womble Bond Dickinson (US) LLP, operate as separate non-profit-sharing partnerships.

 History

 UK-based law firm Bond Dickinson LLP commenced trading on May 1, 2013.
 This alliance was a result of a merger between Dickinson Dees and Bond Pearce.
 Prior to the merger, Dickinson Dees (whose history dates back to 1975) registered as an LLP in 2006.
 Bond Pearce (founded in 1887) registered as an LLP in 2005.

-Womble Carlyle's history dates back to 1876 and was named after its early partners including B.S.
-Womble and Irving E. Carlyle.

-In January 2016, Womble Carlyle named Betty Temple chairwoman and CEO, and she became one of only a handful of women to sit at the helm of a large national law firm.
-Temple's appointment represented several milestones for Womble Carlyle.
-She became the youngest chairperson in the firm's 140-year history, the first chairperson to be located outside of the firm's original Winston-Salem office, and the first woman to lead the firm.

-As part of Womble Carlyle Bond Dickinson, Temple is now United States CEO and Co-Chair with UK Managing Partner, Paul Stewart (appointed in February 2022).
+As part of Womble Bond Dickinson, Merrick Benn is now United States CEO and co-chair with UK Managing Partner, Paul Stewart (appointed in February 2022).

 Womble Bond Dickinson has continued to expand via mergers, including with Lewis Roca in September 2024 which created a firm with 1300 legal staff and a turnover of $742 million.
-However, it has also been rebuffed by some possible merger candidates, notably BDB Pitmans who rejected a merger bid in February 2023 over concerns about a 'poor cultural fit.'
+However, merger discussions with BDB Pitmans in February 2023 did not proceed, with reports citing concerns about a 'poor cultural fit'.

-Controversies
+Womble Bond Dickinson has expanded selected international relationships through alliances and collaborations.
+In 2025, the firm announced a strategic alliance with Brazilian law firm Schmidt Valois to support cross-border legal services.

+Recognition

+In 2024, Womble Bond Dickinson was certified by Great Place to Work in the United Kingdom.
+The firm has also appeared in rankings and assessments relating to sustainability and workplace practices, including recognition in social mobility and environmental initiatives.

+The firm was shortlisted across several categories in the Legal 500 ESG Awards and was included in The Times Best Law Firms 2026 list.
+It was also recognised through sustainability assessments conducted by EcoVadis.

+In 2024, Womble Bond Dickinson became a participant in the United Nations Global Compact, a voluntary initiative encouraging businesses to align operations with principles relating to human rights, labour, environment and anti-corruption.

+The firm has also pursued legal technology initiatives.
+In 2025, Womble Bond Dickinson became an early adopter of Thomson Reuters' CoCounsel legal artificial intelligence platform in the United Kingdom.

+Selected individual lawyers and practice teams associated with the firm have also received recognition in legal industry publications and directories.